Configure Jira

 Prerequisites

-Before you create tickets within Jira via Tenable products, you must have the following:
+Before you create tickets within Jira via Tenable products, you must:

 -